Tips for a Dog Friendly Elopement or Wedding

 When you’re looking at potential elopement locations, make sure to research if they allow pets!
 Rules vary from park to park and sometimes even trail to trail, so always double check.
 After you’ve confirmed that your fur baby is allowed to join, make sure that they will be safe to do so!

-Ideas For Including Your Dog in Your Elopement
+Ideas For Including Your Dog in Your Elopement or wedding

 Whether your pet will be present for your wedding day or you will be incorporating them, here are a few fun ways to get your dog involved in the big day!

-Get Them Some Wedding Attire
+Get your dog Wedding Attire

 Most dogs aren’t into wearing a three piece suit (but if yours is… go for it!), but that doesn’t mean they can’t get a little dressed up for the occasion.
 A bow tie is always an adorable addition, or a floral collar.
 You can ask your florist to make one for your dog to match the bouquet!